Nenkai/gt-modding-hub/docs/formats/database/sdb_string_database.md

 ---

 # SDB - String Storage/Database
-:octicons-cpu-24: *Applies to: GT4, GT5, GTPSP* · :material-file-question: Extension: `.sdb`
+:octicons-cpu-24: *Applies to: GT4, GT5, GTPSP* · :material-file-question: Extension: `.sdb` · Endian: Platform Dependent

 SDB, String databases are used to link row data and columns to localized strings.
 Multiple string databases may exist within the games for multiple locales (which is determined at boot).